HarveyD/repeat-after-me/README.md

 Play the game [on my website](https://www.harveydelaney.com/repeat-after-me)

-# Development
+## Development
 Run the following:

-1: `npm install`
+1. `npm install`
-2: `webpack`
+2. `webpack`

 You'll need to run `webpack` everytime you make a change.
-Haven't introduced live reload yet.
+I haven't had the chance to introduce live reloading yet.